emjun/tisane/EXAMPLES.md

 ```
 > Maybe we should rename "moderator" parameter to simply "variables"?

-> Should we also ensure that age.moderates(moderator=[exercise], on=endurance) is equivalent to exercise.moderates(moderator=[age], on=endurance)?
+> FEEDBACK REQUESTED: Should we also ensure that age.moderates(moderator=[exercise], on=endurance) is equivalent to exercise.moderates(moderator=[age], on=endurance)?
 In the current implementation, these two statements are treated as two different conceptual relationships (different node and edges), but they are statistically equivalent.
 The same interaction effect (i.e., age*exercise) is included in the statistical model.

 ---

 ## Nested/hierarchical data
-Source: This example comes from [1].
+Source: This example comes from [3].

 Consider another health dataset where adults participate in exercise groups that promote different approaches to weight loss.
 Researchers are interested in understanding how motivation and group approaches affect weight loss.
 Researchers observe that individuals nested within the same group tend to cluster together: